-Action: This is a MEDICAL EMERGENCY.
+Action: This is a medical emergency.
 Medical staff intervention is required for a pericardial tap or for insertion of an ICC.
-Call a CODE BLUE if medical team not present.

 Anaphylactic Reactions to Contrast Medium

 This can cause inflammation of the lung and heart which further reduces the mixing of oxygenated air through the holes in the babies' heart.
 It may present with increased respiratory distress, GI upset, tachycardia, rash, oedema/swelling or cardiorespiratory collapse.